If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 10 Reasons Why Does My Dog Kick Me When Lying Down

 When dogs get bored, they may not pay much attention to what is happening around them.
 They may start to act in a way that is not very friendly, such as nipping at your leg or kicking you when you lay down for sleep.
-In order to stop the behavior, it is best to keep your pup busy by playing with him or giving him something that is interesting to chew on.
+To stop the dog's kicking back legs behavior, it is best to keep your pup busy by playing with him or giving him something interesting to chew on.

 If your dog is hungry, he may look for a way to let you know.
 He may start to bark or sniff at your leg or kick you if you are lying down.
 Pups also have different ways of showing hunger.
 A hungry puppy may start to whimper, walk back and forth, or drool from the mouth.